sdeleuze/opensnap/README.md

 * Server : run "gradle build bootRun" from server directory
 * Client : open client directory in the Dart Editor and run index.html
-* The application shoudl run in Dartium at the following URL : http://127.0.0.1:3030/client/web/index.html
+* The application should run in Dartium at the following URL : http://127.0.0.1:3030/client/web/index.html
+* Make sure that Chrome does not run at the same time than Dartium, since it could prevent the webcam to work

 ## TODO